 The IRS is increasing its focus on improperly classified domestic workers, including those hired as senior home care professionals.
 As an employer of a household employee, you must be aware of these changes for tax season.

-An adult over 18 years of age who works in your private home and to whom you pay more than $2000 in cash wages per year creates payroll tax obligations for the hiring family.
+An adult over 18 years of age who works in your private home and to whom you pay more than $2,700 (2022) in cash wages per year creates payroll tax obligations for the hiring family.
 Distinguishing between an independent contractor and an employee is crucial to remaining in compliance with IRS regulations.

-- The worker must maintain an independent business enterprise, including a workspace, outside the employers domain, with his/her own insurance
+- The worker must maintain an independent business enterprise, including a workspace, outside the employer’s domain, with his/her own insurance.

 Home care employer responsibilities

 If you still have questions about whether your home health aide is an independent contractor or an employee, HomeWork Solutions has numerous resources for senior care employers that can help you learn more about your role.
 Additionally, you can download the free guide to privately hiring elder care workers for more information on the requirements for tax, payroll and record-keeping requirements.

 The team at HomeWork Solutions can help you properly designate your home care employees to comply with IRS regulations and meet other necessary tax requirements.
 Our services can help you manage all of your tax-related needs when it comes to employing in-home care workers.

 If you would like to learn more, contact us today via our online form.